 The Industrial Comminution Efficiency Sub-Committee aims to provide tools for practitioners to measure the energy efficiency of comminution circuits using standardized metrics and methodologies.
 The group is a community of interest that includes operators, suppliers, and subject-matter experts interested in improving comminution efficiency in their operations.

 Three guidelines developed by this group aim to define the recommended methods for quantifying grinding circuit efficiency using grinding power analysis, following the approaches developed by Bond (1961) and Morrell (2009).

 Potential future work by this sub-committee might cover topics such as fine grinding ore characterization basis, standard Bond ball charge, Bond test reference materials, site-specific energy, and testing for design.

-If you are interested in getting involved in the surveying and sampling guideline review or in future work under this subcommittee, fill out the contact form below and we’ll be in touch with more details.
+Following review, a minor revision of Method to Survey and Sample Grinding Circuits for Energy Efficiency is underway.
+If you would like to know more about this revision or are interested in future work under this subcommittee, fill out the contact form below and we’ll be in touch with more details.